 So what’s my point?
 The high-ranking site in question might actually not have bad SEO.
 Rather, the person claiming the site has bad SEO probably just doesn’t know many bird species.
 And who could blame him for knowing so little?
 Remember, only Google knows everything about this analogy-straining aviary algorithm.2

 It’s an oft-cited belief that Google’s search algorithm considers over 200 factors (birds) when determining where a page will rank in its search results.3 SEO may broadly be defined as the practice of figuring out what those 200 factors are and how to modify a website with those factors in mind.

 But this broad definition is flawed.
 The job of an expert SEO should be less about chasing and manipulating an algorithm and more about supporting the intentions of the algorithm.
 Search engines want easily crawlable websites with high-quality, relevant content.
 Logically, every ranking factor should serve this end.
 Therefore, instead of trying to dissect the algorithm, why not simply focus on what it wants: easily crawlable websites with high-quality, relevant content.
 This way, no matter how the search engine algorithms change, your website will always reflect what those search engines want.

-What about those websites that have never seen a bird?
-How do they rank so well?
+What about websites that have never seen a bird?
+How do they rank?